piazera/_selfie/README.md

 solution
 ==
-supose you have a file called 'test.js'with one only object, where you want to use the word _self in any of its functions to refer to the whole object regardless of the scope it is called
+supose you have a file called 'test.js' with one only object.

+use the word '_self' in its functions' body to refer to the whole object

 ```javascript
 /* file test.js */